highland-farm/simple-quagga/README.md

 1. Blob handling for passing back captured video frames and overlays
 1. Actually read the TypeScript handbook and fix na&#239;ve or uninformed design choices
-1. Consider moving TS type declarations to a separate folder

 Backlog: